skkmaths/claw/cpp/quadrilaterals/README.md

 $gmsh -2 strumesh.geo -setnumber lc 0.01 -o mesh.msh

+To verify the EOC do the following

+$ sh runcongs.sh "0.1 0.05 0.025 0.0125 0.00625"

+$python errorplot.py

+While doing the EOC, make sure that, ic = "expo", domain [-1,1]X[-1,1], set the boundary flux computation to zero, set time = 2*$\pi$

 Solutions are saved in ./sol directory.
 You can visualize using ViSiT or Paraview